Shelton Fabre

-Shelton Joseph Fabre is an American prelate of the Catholic Church who has served as the Archbishop of Louisville in Kentucky since March 30, 2022.
-He served as bishop of the Diocese of Houma-Thibodaux in Louisiana from 2013 to 2022 and was auxiliary bishop of the Archdiocese of New Orleans in Louisiana from 2007 to 2013.
+Shelton Joseph Fabre (born October 25, 1963) is an American Catholic prelate who has served as archbishop of Louisville in Kentucky since 2022.
+He previously served as bishop of Houma-Thibodaux in Louisiana from 2013 to 2022 and as an auxiliary bishop for the Archdiocese of New Orleans in Louisiana from 2007 to 2013.

 Early life and education

-Shelton Fabre was born in New Roads, Louisiana, on October 25 1963.
+Shelton Fabre was born in New Roads, Louisiana, on October 25, 1963.
 He attended primary and secondary schools in New Roads, graduating in 1981 as valedictorian of Catholic High School of Pointe Coupée.
 He then entered Saint Joseph Seminary College in St. Benedict, Louisiana, graduating with a bachelor's degree in history in 1985.

-Fabre then continued his formation at the American College of Louvain in Leuven, Belgium, while studying at the Katholieke Universiteit Leuven.
-He earned a Bachelor of Religious Studies degree in 1987 and a Master of Religious Studies degree in 1989.
-Fabre was ordained a deacon on December 10, 1988 by Archbishop Peter Gerety at the Sint Jan-de-Doper Church at the university.
+Fabre then continued his formation at the American College of Louvain in Belgium, also studying at the Katholieke Universiteit Leuven.
+He earned a Bachelor of Arts in religious studies in 1987 and a Master of Arts in religious studies degree in 1989.
+Fabre was ordained a deacon on December 10, 1988, by Archbishop Peter Gerety at the Louvain university church.

 Priesthood

-Fabre was ordained a priest on August 5, 1989 by Bishop Stanley Ott for the Diocese of Baton Rouge at St. Joseph Cathedral in Baton Rouge.
+Fabre was ordained a priest on August 5, 1989, by Bishop Stanley Ott for the Diocese of Baton Rouge at St. Joseph Cathedral in Baton Rouge, Louisiana.

-Fabre served as assistant pastor of the Louisiana parishes of:
+After his 1989 ordination, the diocese assigned Fabre as assistant pastor of the following parishes: